 Michaels split 2002 between the Ogden Raptors (1-0, 12 K in 7 IP, 1.43) and the Beloit Snappers (0-3, 5 Sv, 3.60, 9 BB:37 K in 40 IP), showing good ability at both stops; it would be his last season in the minors despite his success.

-The Cape Town native went to Germany in 2005 to play for the Paderborn Untouchables, only appearing in one game.
+The Cape Town native went to Germany in 2005 to play for the Paderborn Untouchables, only appearing in one game in the regular season in the Bundesliga.
+He dominated in the 2005 European Cup though; on a 2-3 team, he was 1-0 with a save.
+In 17 IP, he allowed just 6 hits and one walk while fanning 21 and not giving up a run.
+He led the event in ERA (Rob Cordemans was second with 9 shutout innings) and strikeouts (3 ahead of former AAA hurler Ivan Montane).
 In the 2005 Baseball World Cup, he was South Africa's ace, going 0-2 with a 2.74 ERA, taking one-run losses to Brazil and South Korea.
 Michaels struck out 23 and walked 14 in 23 innings.
 He struck out 12 in the South Korea game, one shy of the high mark for the Baseball World Cup that year.

 Michaels was 0-1 with a 20.77 ERA in the 2006 World Baseball Classic with two wildly varying performances.
 Against Team Canada, he allowed no runs in 2 2/3 IP, giving up one hit and two walks while striking out both Justin Morneau and Aaron Guiel.
 In his second WBC game, he faced a mismatch similar to his 2000 Olympics contest, squaring up against Roger Clemens and Team USA.
 He allowed 10 hits and 9 runs in 1 2/3 IP.
 He opened the game by retiring Johnny Damon on a grounder, but walked Derek Jeter and allowed a Ken Griffey Jr. single.
 Alex Rodriguez hit a two-run double but Michaels recovered to strike out Chipper Jones with three straight swing-and-misses.
 Derrek Lee clubbed a two-run homer before Chase Utley grounded out.
 In the 2nd, Michael Barrett grounded out, Randy Winn singled and Damon grounded out.
 The fireworks really began then.
 Jeter walked and Griffey followed with a three-run homer.
 A-Rod singled, Chipper Jones singled and Lee doubled both runners home before Barry Armitage was brought in in relief.
 Michaels wound up allowing the most runs in the first World Baseball Classic.